-The Campus Center contains a 400-seat dining area, new student activities center, the 'Cats' Den snack bar, game and meeting rooms, a complete and up-to-date athletic complex, and student offices.
-Student services (Vice President for Student Affairs, campuslife, student activities, counseling/EOP, health and wellness center, CSTEP, and athletics and recreation) are also located in this building.
+The Campus Center contains a 400-seat dining area, student activities center, the 'Cats' Den snack bar, game and meeting rooms, a complete and up-to-date athletic complex, and student offices.
+Student services (campus life, student activities, counseling/EOP, health and wellness center, CSTEP, and athletics and recreation) are also located in this building.